 Fin services – banking

-A growing number of banks will be able to offer crypto custody services to facilitate account holders who require it – buying crypto through bank relationships as opposed to through apps.
+A growing number of banks are able to offer crypto custody services to facilitate account holders who require it – buying crypto through bank relationships as opposed to through apps.
 This is a breakthrough moment for crypto in the US.

 With crypto services offered to high-net-worth clients through investment banks, the trend is to allow small investors some sort of access to crypto through mainstream banks and services.